mikedesu/asciishade/README.md

 ### What is asciishade?

-asciishade is an upcoming ASCII creation and editing tool.
+asciishade is an ASCII creation and editing tool.

 It is written from the ground up in C using the ncurses library.

 ### Why write asciishade?